run2fail/locker/README.rst

         links:
         - "db"

-You can use some simple placeholders like $name or $project in your volume definitions.
+Volumes define bind-mounts of directories on the host system into the container.

-Different formats of port forwarding rules are supported.
-If the protocol is not specified, the default, i.e. tcp, will be used to configure netfilter rules.
+You can use some simple placeholders like ``$name`` or ``$project`` in your volume definitions.

-The fqdn attribute enables to set the container's hostname and full qualified domain name (fqdn).
+Different formats of port forwarding rules (``ports``) are supported.
+If the protocol is not specified, the default, i.e. ``tcp``, will be used to configure netfilter rules.
+The ``fqdn`` attribute enables to set the container's hostname and full qualified domain name (``fqdn``).
 This is realized by a lxc hook script that is run after the mounting has been done.
-Several applications rely on the fqdn, e.g., the puppet agent of the puppet configuration system generates and selects TLS/SSL certificates based on the fqdn.
+Several applications rely on the ``fqdn``, e.g., the puppet agent of the puppet configuration system generates and selects TLS/SSL certificates based on the fqdn.

-"links" entries will add the specified, i.e., linked container's hostname, optional alias, and optional fqdn to the linking container's /etc/hosts file.
+``links`` entries will add the specified, i.e., linked container's hostname, optional alias, and optional fqdn to the linking container's ``/etc/hosts`` file.

 Managing the Lifecycle
 ----------------------